 - The 2020-2021 Reliability Planning Process cycle has started with the 2020 Reliability Needs Assessment ("RNA"), which is evaluating the system to determine the reliability needs and potential market based and regulated backstop solutions.
 The RNA base case reflects the expected future status of simple-cycle peaking turbines based on compliance plans for the DEC Peaker Rule.
 The RNA also includes an evaluation of potential regulatory impacts within the planning horizon, including the target of 70% of energy consumption sourced from renewable resources by 2030 ("70x30").
-The NYISO presented preliminary Base Case findings at ESPWG on June 19, which identified initial resource adequacy and transmission security Reliability Needs in the New York City area during the 2024-2030 study period.
-The NYISO will draft an RNA report for review with stakeholders through September.
-The NYISO is targeting final stakeholder review and approval of the RNA in October, followed by NYISO Board of Directors approval in November.
-Before soliciting solutions, the NYISO will determine if there are updates meeting the inclusion rules that would elimination/mitigate the identified Reliability Needs.
-(Current) - FERC accepted tariff changes effective May 1, 2020 to create a Short Term Reliability Planning Process to address generator deactivations and other drivers of reliability needs, focusing on years 1-3 of the planning horizon, and to amend the Reliability Planning Process (i.e., RNA) to focus on years 4-10.
-The NYISO commenced its first quarterly Short-Term Assessment of Reliability ("STAR") on July 15, to be issued by mid-October 2020.
-(Current)
+The NYISO presented preliminary base case findings at ESPWG on June 19, which identified resource adequacy and transmission security reliability needs in the New York City area during the 2024-2030 study period.
+The NYISO presented the draft RNA report for review by stakeholders culminating with presentations at the October 15 OC and October 28 MC meetings, where the report was voted on and recommended for approval.
+The RNA report will be presented to the NYISO Board of Directors for approval in November.
+Before soliciting solutions for the identified reliability needs, the NYISO will determine if there are updates meeting the inclusion rules that would eliminate or mitigate the reliability needs.
+(Updated) - FERC accepted tariff changes effective May 1, 2020 to create a Short Term Reliability Planning Process to address generator deactivations and other drivers of reliability needs, focusing on years 1-3 of the planning horizon, and to amend the Reliability Planning Process (i.e., RNA) to focus on years 4-10.
+The NYISO issued its first quarterly Short-Term Assessment of Reliability ("STAR") on October 13, 2020.
+The STAR found reliability needs in 2023-2025 consistent with the RNA analysis.
+The NYISO is evaluating updated operating protocols from Con Edison to determine if they resolve the 2023 need, while the 2024-2025 needs will be addressed in the long-term reliability planning process.
+Should the NYISO determine that generators affected by the DEC Peaker Rule are needed for reliability, the NYISO will identify in the Short Term Reliability Process those units that should temporarily remain in service as provided by the DEC regulation.
+A new quarterly STAR commenced on October 15 and will be issued by mid-January, 2021.
+(Updated)